Understanding Cutis Laxa Syndrome: Symptoms, Causes, Diagnosis, and Treatment

-What is Cutis Laxa Syndrome?
+What are the Symptoms of Cutis Laxa Syndrome?

 The causes of cutis laxa syndrome are largely genetic.
 Mutations in several genes, including ELN, FBLN5, and ATP6V0A2, have been identified as contributors to the condition.
 These mutations disrupt the normal function of elastin and other proteins involved in the structural integrity of connective tissues.